Speak with a safari expert

 Friday, 16th November 2018

 Photography is all about light.
 Visiting one of Africa’s magnificent wild places is always an adventure, but experiencing it in great light can make it an out-of-this-world experience that you’ll remember for a lifetime.
-In the early morning and late afternoon, the low standing sun brings out an array of colours that add a magical touch to the scenery.
-Sudden dust storms or seasonal cloud cover also create special light conditions, which transform a wild place into a fairyland.
+In the early morning and late afternoon, the low-lying sun brings out an array of colours that add a magical touch to the scenery.
+Sudden dust storms or seasonal cloud cover also create unique lighting conditions, transforming a wild place into a fairyland.
 These are the best opportunities for extraordinary wilderness experiences and for capturing stunning photographs.

-We want to celebrate Africa’s extraordinary light by showing you some amazing images taken on slide film from Namibia.
+We want to celebrate Africa’s extraordinary light by sharing some remarkable images captured on slide film in Namibia.

 Sossusvlei in the Namib Desert